tigera-cs/Calico-Foundation/3.3-kubernetes-services-ingress-lab-YAOBANK/README.md

 ### Lab cleanup

 We will need to use yaobank application using NodePort service in the next lab.
-Let's delete the yaobank namespace as we will need deploy it again.
+Let's delete the yaobank namespace as we will need to deploy it again.

 ```
 kubectl delete namespace yaobank